 Conduct a Needs Assessment

-A community health needs assessment serves as the starting point to address a rural community’s needs and advocate for improvement.
-The assessment identifies factors that impact a population’s health and resources available to help resolve these issues.
+A community health needs assessment serves as the starting point to address a rural community’s needs.
+The assessment identifies and measures factors that impact health, such as gaps in services, as well as assets and strengths available to help resolve these issues.
 This assessment will help to identify topics and issues relevant to a community.

 Data for determining community needs can be collected through surveys, questionnaires, focus groups, public meetings, direct observations, and interviews.
 Secondary data sources such as demographic data, vital statistics, hospital records, morbidity and mortality reports, and literature reviews also provide valuable information.